KhangLe296/BSE_Template_Portfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="951" height="535" src="https://www.youtube.com/embed/iNbLIMv6Etc" title="Khang L Milestone 2" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
 - I was able to reconnect my two Bluetooth modules and made sure they connected perfectly.
 I also made the car run by moving my hand on the micro
 - It was very easy to fix my problem of Bluetooth module not returning anything
 - My Bluetooth module did not return anything while in AT mode when it was supposed to